 Something I’d been itching to do from the moment we moved to Oman was visit the Ras Al Jinz Turtle Reserve.
 We’d already swum with turtles at the Daymaniat Islands and seen them feeding along the coastline while wild camping on beaches.

-But our visit the Ras Al Jinz wasn’t as magical as I’d hoped.
-In this post I’m sharing why I was disappointed but also why I’d still recommend it if you want to see turtles in Oman.
+But our visits the Ras Al Jinz weren’t as magical as I’d hoped.
+In this post I’m sharing why I was disappointed but also why I’d still cautiously recommend it if you want to see turtles in Oman.

 *This post contains affiliate links*